JorgenBrattang/Color-racing/README.md

 - Alerts if something the user did in advance, and how to guide them to the right path
 - The achievement when the user finished the game, high score and a latest score

-Onces these criteria has been meet the game will function well and have achieved the purpose.
+Onces these criteria has been meet the game will function well and have achieved its purpose.

 [Back to top](#table-of-content)